tylermcginnis/re-base/README.md

 #### For more in depth examples of the API, see the [`examples`](examples) folder.

-## createClass(firebaseConfig)
+## createClass(firebaseConfig, name)

 ##### Purpose
-Accepts a firebase configuration object as its only parameter and returns a singleton with the re-base API.
+Accepts a firebase configuration object as the first parameter and an optional 'name' for the app

 ##### Arguments
   1. configuration